camptocamp/c2cgeoportal/doc/integrator/authentication.rst

 .. note::

     ``c2cgeoportal`` registers its own request property callback for ``user``.
-    The registered by the application overwrites it.
+    The one registered by the application overwrites it.

 You should be set at this point.